PrakashChoure2002/support.eventyay.com/tickets-payments/Can-I-sell-tickets-or-allow-registration-on-my-own-website-using-an-embeddable-widget.md

 # Can I sell tickets or allow registration on my own website using an embeddable widget?

 This feature is currently unavailable.
-Join our communication channel on [Telegram](https://t.me/eventyay) and follow us on [Twitter](https://twitter.com/eventyay) to recieve updates when this becomes available.
+Join our communication channel on [Telegram](https://t.me/eventyay) and follow us on [Twitter](https://twitter.com/eventyay) to receive updates when this becomes available.